BREAST CANCER IN YOUNG WOMEN

 Breast cancer characteristics in young women

-Unfortunately, young women are more likely to be diagnosed with more aggressive breast cancers, like triple-negative breast cancer (hyperlink to NBCF molecular markers page).
+Unfortunately, young women are more likely to be diagnosed with more aggressive breast cancers, like triple-negative breast cancer.
 In addition, more young women (aged 20-39) are diagnosed with very large breast cancers (greater than or equal to 5 cm) than older women (8% compared to 6%).
 As a result, young women (aged 20-39) have a lower 5-year relative survival rates compared to women aged 40 and over.

 The unique challenges faced by young women with breast cancer